randomairborne/ImprovedZeppelinDocs/LinuxSetup.md

       - As before, make sure there is no slash at the end.
 5. If you are setting up a production bot: `npm run build`
 6. If you are setting up a development bot: `npm run watch`
-    - This will build and set up a temporary webserver that hosts the dashboard.
+    - This will build and set up a temporary webserver that hosts the dashboard, but only accessible locally.

 ## Set up Nginx for Production Bots